arpansahu/great_chat/README.md

   Portainer is a web UI to manage your docker, and kubernetes.
 Portainer consists of two elements, the Portainer Server, and the Portainer Agent.
 Both elements run as lightweight Docker containers on a Docker engine.

-  For more information, see the [README of Portainer Server With Nginx Setup](https://github.com/arpansahu/common_readme/blob/main/AWS%20Deployment/PostgresUI.md).
+  [README of Portainer Server With Nginx Setup]

   My Portainer can be accessed here : https://portainer.arpansahu.me/